 The lifespan of your water filter depends on how much water your household consumes and your water’s TDS meter reading.
 Our filters are meant to leave you with ZeroWater which is a 000ppm TDS meter reading.
 Regular testing of your water will help determine how often you should clean or replace your filters.
 If your water is between 051-200ppm, you’ll get 40 gallons out of your ZeroWater filter.

 Just like air filters in your home need replacing after dirt and dead skin particles clog it, water filters need replacing too.
 By taking a couple of minutes to clean your ZeroWater device and replace the filter when it has expired, you will be able to enjoy the benefits of clean, fresh, and great tasting water.
-If it is time to restock on filters, shop our replacement filter packs that fit your home!
+If it is time to restock on filters, shop our replacement water filter packs that fit your home!